First — A Patch Puppy Note:

 To neuter a male dog, the term is castration.
 I shy away from using the word, too – it can make our male readers a bit uncomfortable.
 But the process of neutering is when the vet removes the testicles.

-But beyond determining whether or not a dog can become a parent, neutering has other pros and cons.
+But beyond determining whether or not a dog can become a parent, these methods have other pros and cons.

 First, some states require you to spay or neuter your dog.
-There are ways to get exceptions, but in general, to have a dog in those areas, you MUST neuter your pup.
+Also, some housing authorities and landlords require it.
+There are ways to get exceptions, but in general, to have a dog in those areas, you MUST neuter or spay your pup.

 These states and shelters have one goal in mind — to ease the overpopulation of dogs in our country.

-There are so many dogs in the country, that it is not possible for them all to find homes.
+There are so many dogs in the country, that it is not possible for them all to find good loving homes as we would like.

-Instead, these dogs are left to their own devices.
-And today’s dog breeds are not equipped to survive healthily in the “wild.”
-They are domestic dogs who are dependent on humans for survival.
+Instead, these dogs are left to their own devices or captured and sometimes euthanized if homes cannot be found.
+And today’s dog breeds are not equipped to survive on their own in the “wild.”
+They are domesticated animals who are dependent on humans for survival.

 Because of the horrible conditions these dogs suffer and the lack of room in most shelters for rescuing these dogs, both the states and shelters are doing what they can to reduce the suffering.